Graph Neural Networks with convolutional ARMA filters: Introduction

-In this paper, we address the limitations of existing graph convolutional layers in modeling a desired filter response, and propose a novel GNN convolutional layer based on the ARMA filter.
-Our ARMA layer implements a non-linear and trainable graph filter that generalizes the graph convolutional layers based on polynomial filters, and provides the GNN with enhanced modeling capability thanks to a flexible design of the filter's frequency response.
-Contrarily to polynomial filters, traditional ARMA filters are not localized in node space, making their implementation inefficient.
-To address this scalability issue, the proposed ARMA layer relies on a recursive formulation, which leads to a fast and distributed implementation that exploits efficient sparse operations on tensors.
-The resulting filters are not learned in the Fourier space induced by a given Laplacian, but are localized in the node space and independent from the underlying graph structure.
-This allows our GNN to handle graphs with unseen topologies in inductive inference tasks.
+In this paper, we address the limitations of existing graph convolutional layers inspired by polynomial filters and propose a novel GNN convolutional layer based on ARMA filters.
+Our ARMA layer implements a non-linear and trainable graph filter that generalizes the convolutional layers based on polynomial filters and provides the GNN with enhanced modeling capability, thanks to a flexible design of the filter's frequency response.
+The ARMA layer captures global graph structures with fewer parameters, overcoming the limitations of GNNs based on high-order polynomial filters.

+ARMA filters are not localized in node space and require to compute a matrix inversion, which is intractable in the context of GNNs.
+To address this issue, the proposed ARMA layer relies on a recursive formulation, which leads to a fast and distributed implementation that exploits efficient sparse operations on tensors.
+The resulting filters are not learned in the Fourier space induced by a given Laplacian, but are localized in the node space and are independent of the underlying graph structure.
+This allows our GNN to handle graphs with unseen topologies during the test phase of inductive inference tasks.

-To assess the performance of the proposed ARMA layer, we apply it to semi-supervised node classification, graph signal classification, graph classification, and graph regression tasks.
-Results show that the proposed GNN with ARMA layers outperforms GNNs based on polynomial filters in several downstream tasks.
+The performance of the proposed ARMA layer is evaluated on semi-supervised node classification, graph signal classification, graph classification, and graph regression tasks.
+Results show that a GNN equipped with ARMA layers outperforms GNNs with polynomial filters in every downstream task.